isabella232/simplechart-dev-site/README.md

 ## Changing JS versions

-When the Simplechart Dev Mode plugin is activated, you'll find this option in your user settings.
+The Simplechart Dev Mode plugin (`plugins/simplechart-dev-mode`) is the important thing in this repo.
+When it's activated, you'll find this option in your user settings.

 ![user settings](plugins/simplechart-dev-mode/img/user-settings.png)